He is "the man with 1,000 faces", "Ziggy Stardust", "Aladdin Sane", "The Thin White Duke", "Major Tom" or simply "King David" of music.

 1. He was born David Robert Jones on 8 January 1947, in Brixton London.

-3. He attended the same school with guitarist Peter Frampton.
+3. He attended the same school as guitarist Peter Frampton.
 They remained good friends until the day Bowie died.

 4. Peter Frampton's father was Bowie's art teacher.